nivasan1/math-notes/notes.md

     - At least one of the tx_hashes in the bundle will be unique to the bundle (it's sender will be different)
 - In determination of validator_profits, we can iterate through the txs table, choose successful txs, and search for skip_payout messages
     - We can map these to heights via the height
+- **We can create views that track data aggregated from these tables such as**
+    - failing / losing bundles
+    - secure_txs that have been fired more than once
 ### Schemas
 ``` sql
 CREATE TABLE public.auction_data (